MATH 1002 PSSP Calculus Preparation and Quantitative Methods

 A brief review of precalculus topics including polynomial, exponential, logarithmic, and trigonometric functions.
 Emphasis will be on differential calculus topics such as limits, continuity, differentiation rules, curve sketching, and other applications of the derivative.
 Each student will have opportunities to engage with the course material at a depth that is appropriate to his or her math background.

-After completing MATH 1002, most students will enroll in either MATH 1106 (Calculus for the Life and Social Sciences) or MATH 1110 (Calculus I).
+After completing MATH 1002, most students will enroll in either MATH 1106 (Modeling with Calculus for the Life Sciences) or MATH 1110 (Calculus I).

 No upcoming classes were found.